Continuing Education Services and Grants

 Staff and Resources

-of up to $750 per member librarian, trustee, or friend per year help pay registration and tuition costs.
-Eligibility for the program is open to all member libraries subject to grant guidelines.
+of up to $750 per member librarian or board member per year help pay registration and tuition costs.
+Eligibility for the program is open to all member libraries subject to grant guidelines

 as other vendors and sponsors.
 Paid training time by library employees is